Direct Access Barristers London

 Direct Access Barristers

-Our members at Mercantile Barristers are Public Access Trained and are happy to be consulted by and we accept instructions directly from professionals and discerning private clients at any time (for direct access barristers).
-To book an appointment with one of our Barristers in London please call us and speak to our clerks who will find a best barrister for you.
+Our members at Mercantile Barristers are Public Access Trained and are happy to be consulted by and we accept instructions directly from professionals and discerning private clients at any time.

-Working With Barristers Before 2004
+Working with Barristers Since Before 2004

 It was left to a solicitor to first determine whether the legal problem that has arisen required the involvement of the expert barrister.
 If so, it was only the solicitor that could instruct the expert barrister on behalf of the lay client.
 Using a medical analogy, it is akin to having to see your GP before being referred to the Specialist Consultant.

-No Issues With Direct Access Barristers Method
+No Issues with Direct Access Barrister Method

 In this traditional mode of operation the lay client continues to pay for his solicitor while also paying for his expert barrister.
 While this has always been the case, it is unnecessary in certain modern circumstances and inevitably commercial pressures and modernity has brought a change.
-Professionals such as company directors, agents, architects, surveyors, construction engineers and other specialist consultants may not require hand-holding by a solicitor in order to consult the expert barrister about their case.

 You get the earliest possible direct access to the specialist – not just when a problem gets to Court.
 This could save you the headache, heartache and expense of avoidable litigation.

-Full Certainty
+Full Transparency

 You will normally know in advance the basis upon which the work will be charged, as well as your advisors view on likely prospects of success.